Most Popular Online Slot Games

 Landing on a Community Chest space lets players choose between 3 cards.
 One has a 60x to 100x 2-line bet payout, one has a 20x to 40x 2-line bet payout and an extra dice roll and one gives out 120x to 200x the 2-line bet and pays out the other two cards too.
 The Chance space offers 3 cards that can have a mix of potential awards, including cash payouts, a free dice roll or even just an automatic move to Broadwalk, a railroad space or a utility space.
 Go To Jail is the only negative space.
 It moves the player straight to jail with no payout.
 Note that passing Go always awards the player between 200x and 800x their 2-line bet.
 The Around the Board game isn’t unlimited though.
 After the player passes Go 3 times the game stops awarding free dice rolls, except for the Free Parking space.

 The Last Time Around The Board

-Epic Monopoly II is a generally fun game that should please anyone who’s looking for a really entertaining session.
+Epic Monopoly II is a generally fun free online slot game that should please anyone who’s looking for a really entertaining session.
 It’s not a fast machine.
 The bonus rounds have a lot of steps and each spin takes a little longer than smaller machines just due to the sheer number of paylines.
 It’s a great machine for stretching out a session though, with a lot of ways to get small wins to stay in the game while holding out for the big bonus.
 The 96.01% RTP is also nice to see since occasionally games with extensive bonus rounds lower their returns.
 Anyone who’s looking for a fun, flashy, modern machine can enjoy Epic Monopoly II at DrafKings online, Caesars and other top online casinos.